1

 -

-Soil Moisture: Keep consistently moist but not waterlogged -
+Soil Moisture: Keep consistently moist but not waterlogged. -

-Soil Type: Rich, organic, well-draining soil -
+Soil Type: Rich, loamy, well-draining soil -

 Share